 RDNA 3?
 RDNA 4?

-There have reported sightings of a card with a Navi 31 code and this brought everyone out to speculate.
+There have been reported sightings of a card with a Navi 31 code.
+Naturally, this brought everyone out to speculate.

 Is AMD RDNA 2 Finally A Worthy Opponent For Nvidia?